FabricMC/fabric/README.md

 For support and discussion for both developers and users, visit [the Fabric Discord server](https://discord.gg/v6v4pMv).

-## Using Fabric API
+## Using Fabric API to play with mods

+Make sure you have install fabric loader first.
+More information about installing Fabric Loader can be found [here](https://fabricmc.net/use/).

 To use Fabric API, download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) or [GitHub Releases](https://github.com/FabricMC/fabric/releases).

 The downloaded jar file should be placed in your `mods` folder.

-## Getting Started With Development
+## Using Fabric API to develop mods

 To setup a Fabric development environment, check out the [Fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
 The example mod already depends on Fabric API.

-To include all of Fabric API in a mod development environment, add the following to your `dependencies` block in the gradle buildscript:
+To include the full Fabric API with all modules in a mod, add the following to your `dependencies` block in the gradle buildscript:

 ### Groovy DSL